terrytwk/conceptual/design/API_SPECIFICATION.md

 #### `POST /api/registry/publish`

-Creates a new concept with a unique name and publishes its first version (version 1).
+Creates a new concept with a unique name and publishes its first version (version 1), or publishes a new version of an existing concept.
 This endpoint combines concept registration and version upload into a single operation.
 Requires authentication.

 **Headers:**
 - `Authorization: Bearer <accessToken>` (required)